-- Debt service funds consist of cash equivalents, which approximates fair value. - Beneficial interest in Foundation The fair value is determined based on the Organization's ownership interest in investments measured at quoted market prices.
+- Debt service funds consist of cash equivalents, including treasury bills and notes and money market funds, which approximates fair value. - Beneficial interest in Foundation The fair value is determined based on the Organization's ownership interest in investments measured at quoted market prices.

-Fair values of the Organization's financial instruments as of June 30, 2023 and 2022, which are not measured at fair value on a recurring basis, are as follows:
+Fair values of the Organization's financial instruments as of June 30, 2024 and 2023, which are not measured at fair value on a recurring basis, are as follows:

-- Accounts receivable, prepaid expenses and other current assets, notes receivable, other receivables, accounts payable, accrued liabilities, deferred monthly fees, refundable deposits, and refundable entrance fees - The carrying amount approximates fair value due to their short-term nature. - Loans payable The carrying value approximates fair value as they are carried at the amounts to be paid discounted to present value. - Future service benefit obligation The carrying value approximates fair value as it is carried at the amounts to be paid discounted to present value.
+- Accounts receivable, prepaid expenses and other current assets, notes receivable, other receivables, accounts payable, accrued liabilities, deferred monthly fees, refundable deposits, and refundable entrance fees The carrying amount approximates fair value due to their short-term nature. - Loans payable The carrying value approximates fair value as they are carried at the amounts to be paid discounted to present value. - Future service benefit obligation The carrying value approximates fair value as it is carried at the amounts to be paid discounted to present value.